MicrosoftDocs/Viva/Viva/insights/advanced/analyst/partner-integration.md

 In this model, the Azure Data Factory pipeline powering the data movement notifies your application when new data is available.
 This can be done through several means:

-1. An Azure Function can be invoked when data in your Blob Storage account changes.
+1. An Azure function can be invoked when data in your Blob Storage account changes.
 See the [Azure Function Overview](https://github.com/microsoftgraph/dataconnect-solutions/tree/VIvaInsightsARM/ARMTemplates/genericPipelineWithAzureFunctionTrigger) and [Blob Storage Trigger Sample](https://docs.microsoft.com/azure/azure-functions/functions-bindings-storage-blob-trigger?tabs=in-process%2Cextensionv5&pivots=programming-language-csharp) to understand how this can be configured.
 1. The Azure Data Factory pipeline can invoke a [Web Activity](https://docs.microsoft.com/azure/data-factory/control-flow-web-activity) that makes a REST call to your application’s backend, notifying it that new data is available.

 The sample [Data Factory Pipeline](https://github.com/microsoftgraph/dataconnect-solutions/tree/VIvaInsightsARM/ARMTemplates/genericPipelineWithAzureFunctionTrigger) includes an example of an Azure Function with a Blob Storage Trigger.